jpastuszek/httpthumbnailer/README.md

 Edits are applied on input image (after possibly being downsampled) and before the final thumbnail is generated.
 Relative vector values are relative to input image dimensions (width and hight), scalar values are relative to input image diagonal.
 This way edits will look more or less the same no matter what the input or output image resolution is.
 Also client does not need to know the resolution of input image.

-One or more edits can be used with thumbnailing specification:
+One or more edits can be used with thumbnail specification:
 * `resize_crop` - cut image to fit within given dimensions keeping aspect ratio
 	* arguments: width, height - dimensions to resize and crop image to in pixels
 	* options: